-An input device is defined as a device that inputs information into a computer for processing while an output device is defined as a device that receives and reproduces information from a computer.
+An input device is defined as a device that inputs information into a computer for processing.
+In contrast, an output device is defined as receiving and reproducing information from a computer.

 Headphones receive information from computers (think smartphones, laptops, tablets, etc.) and are, therefore, output devices.

-Note that headphone transducers, by the very nature of their designs, are analog devices and so a digital-to-analog converter must be put in-line between the computer and the headphones in order for the headphones to actually reproduce the outputted computer data.
+Note that headphone transducers, by the very nature of their designs, are analog devices.
+Therefore, a digital-to-analog converter must be put inline between the computer and the headphones for the headphones to actually reproduce the outputted computer data.

 The Input And Output Of Headphones As Transducers